Many startups go through a point a few months before they die where

 programmers will often be way better than the ones your customers

-have or can hire.
+have.
 Or you may have expertise in some new field they

 don't understand.
 So if you change your sales conversations